Solenette

 The solenette or yellow sole, Buglossidium luteum, is a species of flatfish in the family Soleidae, and the only member of its genus.
 It is characterized by its small size, low-slung semi-circular mouth, and regularly placed dark fin rays.
 A common and widespread species, it is native to sandy bottoms in the northeastern Atlantic Ocean and the Mediterranean Sea.
 It is of little commercial value.

+A fossil relative, †Buglossidium apsheronskiense Bannikov, 2001 is known from the Early Miocene of the North Caucasus, Russia.

 Distribution and habitat

 The solenette occurs in the northeastern Atlantic Ocean from Iceland and Scotland southward, as well as in the North Sea, Kattegat and the Baltic Sea.
 It also occurs in the Mediterranean Sea, including the Adriatic Sea, the Sea of Marmara, and the Bosphorus.
 It has been reported from a range of 5–450 m, but is rare in very shallow waters.
 The highest abundances occur at depths of 5–15 m in the English Channel and at 20–35 m in the Bay of Biscay.
 Their distribution is not restricted by sediment type as in some other flatfish species.
 In the Solway Firth, there is a general movement offshore in the winter.

 This species has more specific habitat requirements than other widespread Atlantic flatfish such as the European plaice, common sole, and common dab.
-It is concentrated in waters moderately influenced by estuary outflows, at a salinity of 29-33 ppt, and is absent from the mouths of the largest estuaries where the salinity is lower.
+It is concentrated in waters moderately influenced by estuary outflows, at a salinity of 29–33 ppt, and is absent from the mouths of the largest estuaries where the salinity is lower.
 The solenette is often found on or half-buried in muddy or muddy-sandy substrates.

 Description

 The smallest of the soles in European waters, the solenette usually measures 10–13 cm long and attains a maximum length of 15 cm.
 It has an oval, compressed, slightly elongate body with both eyes on the right side of the head.
 The snout is rounded with the upper jaw slightly elongated to form a "beak".
 The diameter of the upper eye is less than the distance between it and the front of the head.
-The dorsal fin begins on the anterior profile of the head, with 65-78 fin rays.
-The anal fin contains 49-63 fin rays, and the caudal fin is connected to the dorsal and anal fins by a small membrane.
-The pectoral fin on the eyed side is small, with 3-5 fin rays, and the one on the blind side is reduced to 1 long and 1-2 short fin rays.
+The dorsal fin begins on the anterior profile of the head, with 65–78 fin rays.
+The anal fin contains 49–63 fin rays, and the caudal fin is connected to the dorsal and anal fins by a small membrane.
+The pectoral fin on the eyed side is small, with 3–5 fin rays, and the one on the blind side is reduced to 1 long and 1–2 short fin rays.

-The lateral line scales number 55-70, and are rectangular in shape with short, strongly curved intercanalicular striae.
+The lateral line scales number 55–70, and are rectangular in shape with short, strongly curved intercanalicular striae.
 The coloration of the eyed side is variable, frequently yellowish or light brown with or without darker blotches or spots.
 The dorsal and anal fins are sandy with every 5th or 6th (occasionally 4th or 7th) fin ray dark for the majority of their lengths.
 The solenette can change its color to better match its background.